 minutes of actual server down time.

-currently handling Internet service traffic for over 70 domains.
-Some are
+CharlesWorks was pleased to report that its servers were handling Internet service traffic for over 70 domains during 2003.
+Some were

 mentioned on what used to be our information site, CharlesWorks.info.
 That site now resolves to our newest CharlesWorks.com site.